AlexLara-Umana/Search-w-8-15-Puzzle-Python-/README.md

 In this assignment you will explore State-Space Search with the 8-Puzzle and 15-Puzzle.
 You will need to implement and provide code for the following algorithms:

-Breadth-First Search
+Breadth-First Search,
-Depth-First Search
+Depth-First Search,
-Iterative-Deepening Depth-First Search
+Iterative-Deepening Depth-First Search,
-A* w/ Out-Of-Place, and Manhattan Distance Heuristics Iterative Deepening A* w/ Out-Of-Place, and Manhattan Distance Heuristics
+A* w/ Out-Of-Place, and Manhattan Distance Heuristics, Iterative Deepening A* w/ Out-Of-Place, and Manhattan Distance Heuristics,

 Develop search code with requirements: